sonyarianto/imaginative-go/README.md

 For those who need documentation of Docker installation, please refer to [Docker CE](https://store.docker.com/search?type=edition&offering=community) and [Docker Compose](https://docs.docker.com/compose/install/).

 > **NOTE:** `sudo` used throughout this doc, since mainly we use Linux/MacOS during the development.
-We test running on Windows 10 as well with Docker for Windows and Docker Toolbox and seems no problem.
+We test running on Windows 10 as well with Docker for Windows and Docker Toolbox.

+> **NOTE:** For user that using Windows 10 Home that run with Docker Toolbox, I think you should modify IP on `docker-compose.yml` from 127.0.0.1 to your Docker Machine IP.
+Docker Machine IP can be known by typing `docker-machine ip`.

 ## Usage
 #### Linux/MacOS/Windows